Esri/arcgis-runtime-samples-android/list-related-features/README.md

 * RelatedFeatureQueryResult

 ## Developer Pattern
-The `FeatureTable` from a selected `Feature` is used as parameters on a `FeatureTable.queryRelatedFeaturesAsync` method.
+The `FeatureTable` from a selected `Feature` is used a parameter on a `FeatureTable.queryRelatedFeaturesAsync` method.
 The results returned represent related `Feature`s of which you can obtain the `ArcGISFeatureLayerInfo` to get the field used to filter the attribute values and notify the `ArrayAdapter` of the changes.

 ```java
 ArcGISFeatureTable selectedTable = (ArcGISFeatureTable)feature.getFeatureTable();